NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![GDC Submission Submit Tab](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png)](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png "Click to see the full image.")

-Once the user submits data to the GDC, they __cannot upload additional data until the harmonization process is complete__.
+Once the user submits data to the GDC, they cannot modify the submitted nodes and files while harmonization is underway.
+Additional project data can be added during this period and will be considered a separate batch.
+To process an additional batch the user must again review the data and select `Request Submission`.

 [![GDC Submission Submission Tab](images/GDC_SUBMIT_TO_GDC_v2.png)](images/GDC_SUBMIT_TO_GDC_v2.png "Click to see the full image.")